codex-storage/codex-research/design/slot-reservations.md

 # Slot reservations

-Competition between hosts to fill slots has some advantages, such as providing an incentive for hosts to become proficient in downloading content and generating proofs.
-It also has some drawbacks, for instance it can lead to network inefficiencies because multiple hosts do the work of downloading and proving, while only one host is rewarded for it.
-These inefficiencies lead to higher costs for hosts, which leads to an overall increase in the price of storage on the network.
+Competition between storage providers (SPs) to fill slots has some advantages, such as providing an incentive for SPs to become proficient in downloading content and generating proofs.
+It also has some drawbacks, for instance it can lead to network inefficiencies because multiple SPs do the work of downloading and proving, while only one SP is rewarded for it.
+These inefficiencies lead to higher costs for SPs, which leads to an overall increase in the price of storage on the network.
 It can also lead to clients inadvertently inviting too much network traffic to themselves.
-Should they for instance post a very lucrative storage request, then this invites a lot of hosts to start downloading the content from the client simultaneously, not unlike a DDOS attack.
+Should they for instance post a very lucrative storage request, then this invites a lot of SPs to start downloading the content from the client simultaneously, not unlike a DDOS attack.

 Slot reservations are a means to avoid these inefficiencies by only allowing SPs who have secured a slot reservation to fill the slot.
 Furthermore, slots can